 The phrase “unequally yoked” comes from 2 Corinthians 6:14 in the King James Version: “Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?”
 The New American Standard Version says, “Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?”

 A yoke is a wooden bar that joins two oxen to each other and to the burden they pull.
 An “unequally yoked” team has one stronger ox and one weaker, or one taller and one shorter.
-The weaker or shorter ox would walk slower than the taller, stronger one, causing the load to go around in circles.
+The weaker or shorter ox would walk more slowly than the taller, stronger one, causing the load to go around in circles.
 When oxen are unequally yoked, they cannot perform the task set before them.
 Instead of working together, they are at odds with one another.

 Of course, the closest alliance one person can have with another is found in marriage, and this is how the passage is usually interpreted.
 God’s plan is for a man and a woman to become “one flesh” (Genesis 2:24), a relationship so intimate that one literally and figuratively becomes part of the other.
-Uniting a believer with an unbeliever is essentially uniting opposites, which makes for a very difficult relationship.
+Uniting a believer with an unbeliever is essentially uniting opposites, which makes for a very difficult marriage relationship.